explainers-by-googlers/promisify-scroll/README.md

 ## Goals

 We have six scroll methods available through both [`Element`](https://drafts.csswg.org/cssom-view/#extension-to-the-element-interface) and [`Window`](https://drafts.csswg.org/cssom-view/#extensions-to-the-window-interface) interfaces.
 These methods return immediately with the value `undefined` because these method signatures were developed when scroll was assumed to be instant.
-Currently there is widespread support for smooth-scroll, which can be specified using a `[ScrollOptions](https://drafts.csswg.org/cssom-view/#dictdef-scrolloptions).[ScrollBehavior](https://drafts.csswg.org/cssom-view/#enumdef-scrollbehavior)` parameter in those methods.
-This project aims to make those methods return `Promise` objects (instead of `undefined`) that get resolved at the completion of the scoll, providing an easy way to do things at scroll completion:
+Currently there is widespread support for smooth-scroll, which can be specified using a [`ScrollBehavior`](https://drafts.csswg.org/cssom-view/#enumdef-scrollbehavior) entry in [`ScrollOptions`](https://drafts.csswg.org/cssom-view/#dictdef-scrolloptions) parameter passed to those methods.
+This explainer elaborates how to make those methods return `Promise` objects (instead of `undefined`) that get resolved at the completion of the scoll, providing an easy way to do things at scroll completion as follows:
 ```JS
   element.scrollBy({top: 500, behavior: "smooth"}).then(() => {
      // Do something at the end of the scroll.
   });
 ```

-TODO: user-focused examples.

 ## Non-goals

-[If there are "adjacent" goals which may appear to be in scope but aren't, enumerate them here.
-This section may be fleshed out as your design progresses and you encounter necessary technical and other trade-offs.]
+This explainer does not cover smooth-scroll behavior or chaining of nested scrollers.

 ## User research